 In addition to the panic, a lack of reliable transportation, fuel, and available raw materials cause the demise of the furnace.

 After the Civil War, the Cincinnati Cooperage Company decided to develop the area as a “model town” and that’s how the community got its name.
-William M. Boyd became the postmaster of the new town on July 12, 1887 and served until February 25, 1921.
-Lytton G. Acree became the postmaster at that point.
+William M. Boyd became the first postmaster of the new town on July 12, 1887.

 Several people who came to work for the area furnaces decided to set roots around northern Stewart County.
 The area was attractive with its abundant timber and rich soil in the bottom lands.
 Many became farmers, timber men, or blacksmiths.